 Uniting your team and preparing them to work as a unit is integral to your projects’ success.
 But without proper project management software, you may be doubling your efforts instead of optimizing them.
-By spending time maintaining dozens of spreadsheets and trying to stay on top of an overflowing inbox, you’re missing the opportunity to be strategic with your time.
-This is the importance of using the right tools for the job.
+Think of all the time you’ve spent juggling spreadsheets and managing your overflowing inbox.
+With the right tools, you can be more strategic with your resources.

-Below we tackle two general groups of tools that you should use for managing work more efficiently: your work management/collaboration tools and your personal productivity tools.
+There are two groups of tools designed for managing work more efficiently: work management/collaboration tools and personal productivity tools.

 For one person who needs lightweight, web-based software to manage their projects, individual project software is a great fit.

 It possesses fewer features than more comprehensive project management solutions but is also suitable for managing a project portfolio.
 If you need a trial or require only basic project management solutions, this is a good place to start.

 Collaborative project management software is a perfect option for large teams that need a low-tech solution for their project.
 It allows all team members to access, view, and collaborate on project tasks easily.